Secure CheckoutPersonal information is secured with SSL technology.

 Professor Xiao Hua Wang graduated from Ocean University of China, and holds a PhD in Physical Oceanography from James Cook University in Australia.
-He is the Founding Director of the Sino-Australian Research Centre for Coastal Management, University of New South Wales, Australia, and an associate editor for Estuarine, Coastal and Shelf Science (IF 2.32) and Limnology and Oceanography: Methods (IF 1.992), respectively.
-He has over 25 years experience in both undergraduate and postgraduate teaching.
+He formerly held a Directorship for International Student Recruitment and Exchange, Founding Directorship for the Sino-Australian Research Centre for Coastal Management, UNSW.
+He is a co-leader of the Sino-Australian Research Consortium for Coastal Management at UNSW Canberra, and an associate editor for Estuarine, Coastal and Shelf Science and Limnology and Oceanography: Methods, respectively.
+He has over 30 years teaching experience at both undergraduate and postgraduate level.
 His research concerns modelling of ocean circulation, sediment transport dynamics, and understanding of coastal management issues.
-He has over 100 publications including peer-reviewed journal papers, book chapters, international conference proceedings and government/technical reports.
-His work has been funded by a variety sources including the Australia Research Council, the EU Framework, and US Office of Naval Research.
+He has over 130 publications including peer-reviewed journal papers and book chapters.

 Founding Director, Sino-Australian Research Centre for Coastal Management, UNSW Australia

 We are always looking for ways to improve customer experience on Elsevier.com.